Generative AI workflows and hacks 2026

 Read on if you want to fix that.

 But actually, I have just decided to quit OpenAI and use a different provider, so I don’t care about this any more.
-They used to have the best model for advanced mathematics, but Anthropic’s Claude is now better at that for my use cases, and it has beautiful Markdown output.
+They used to have the best model for advanced mathematics, but Anthropic’s Claude is now better at that for the kind of stuff I do, and it has beautiful Markdown output.
 Anyway, OpenAI is emitting worrying signs of being unethical.

 I’m leaving the following bit here for posterity.
-I suspect OpenAI’s interest isn’t in chat clients — that’s a legacy product they keep around while they plan on brain-computer interfaces or utility fog or something.
+I suspect OpenAI’s interest isn’t in chat clients — that’s a legacy product they keep around while they plan on brain-computer interfaces or utility fog or armies of death drones or something.
 The fix won’t come from them.

 Solutions:

-First, we could move to a good client like Jan that preserves Markdown on copy-paste and, as a bonus, lets us use diverse backends.
+First, we could move to a good client like Jan that preserves Markdown on copy-paste and, as a bonus, lets us use diverse backends, including local ones.

 Alternatively, if we’re being lazy, open the chat we want to copy in a web browser and then use a browser extension to convert the HTML.
 Here are two that were recommended to me: